webplatform/docs/html/elements/video/index.md

 |Notes_rows={{Compatibility Notes Row
 |Browser=Internet Explorer
 |Version=9+
 |Note=Beginning with Internet Explorer 9, any audio or video content needs  the correct mime type set on the server, or the files won't play.
 Internet Explorer 9 supports MP3 audio, and  MP4 audio and video.
 WebM audio and video files can be supported by installing the WebM components from [http://www.webmproject.org/ The WebM project].
+}}{{Compatibility Notes Row
+|Browser=Chrome
+|Note=Google has announced that [http://blog.chromium.org/2011/01/html-video-codec-support-in-chrome.html H.264 support will be removed from Google Chrome] in the future.
 }}
 }}
 {{See_Also_Section}}